ZeusBG/ShadowEngine/README.md

 # ShadowEngine
-Game engine focused on 2D visibility
+Game engine focused on 2D visibility using java and lwjgl.